zimmermanncode/restline/README.md

 Oops!
 Package not found!
 ```

-Instead of a simple string also a custom status handler function can be used,
+Instead of a simple string also a custom `status` handler function can be
-producing even more verbose output, whereby the status handler gets called
+used, producing even more verbose output, whereby the status handler gets
-with the `this` of `vorpal.command("...").action(function ...)`:
+called with `this` of `vorpal.command("...").action(function ...)`:

 ```javascript
 RESTline.command("npm package -vv <name>")